 1 St James’ Market, St. James’, SQ1Y 4AH

 Breakfast is the most important meal of the day and fortunately, Grounds and Grapes have given us a wonderful selection of options to kick-start our mornings.
 Whether you fancy avocado, salmon or scrambled eggs on toast, granola or even banana bread, they do it all and with plenty of coffee and tea options too.
 Lord knows the majority of us need a boost from our good friend caffeine to start the day.

 Don’t be fooled by their extensive breakfast menu, they also serve lots and lots of alcohol, making it the perfect hangout spot for any time of day.
 Their cocktails are wonderfully creative and a real treat any day of the week.
 The salted caramel espresso margarita and blueberry mojito are great choices if you fancy something sweet and moreish.
 They also have a beautiful outdoor flower display for if (or when) you need to take a pic for the ‘gram.

 11. Second Shot Coffee, Bethnal Green & Marylebone

 Second Shot Coffee is a remarkable company “tackling homelessness one espresso at a time”.
 They are masters of latte art but are more importantly using their service to help people with their ‘pay it forward’ ethos.
 You can pre-pay for a coffee, cake, hot meal or hot water bottle which will then be delivered to a rough sleeper free of charge.

-So far, Second Shot Coffee has given away over 5,500 coffees and 2,500 hot meals, but they have also created a safe space that is open every day for those most in need.
+While giving away thousands of hot meals and drinks so far, Second Shot have also created a safe space that is open every day for those most in need.
 It’s such a simple but effective way to help homeless people and there are now two venues you can visit to take part in this heartwarming exchange.

 Find out more info here.